Rubens Barrichello: Williams (2010–2011)

+In June 2024, Barrichello was appointed SOFTSWISS’ Non-Executive Director in Latin America to enhance the company's presence in Latin America.

 Planned comeback with Caterham (2014)

 Former Caterham F1 team principal Manfredi Ravetto said in an interview that a contract was signed with Barrichello to replace Kamui Kobayashi for the final three races of the season, providing the car would be competitive.
 It was not, and the Caterham team went into administration, so Barrichello did not join the team.

 IndyCar career

 On 25 January 2012, American journalist Robin Miller reported that Barrichello was to test an IndyCar for KV Racing Technology with friend Tony Kanaan.
 The test was held at Sebring over 30–31 January and 1 February.
 He also tested for the team at Infineon Raceway in late February.

 On 1 March 2012 Barrichello joined KV Racing Technology for the 2012 season, to drive the team's number eight entry alongside Kanaan and E. J. Viso, sponsored by Brazilian construction company, Embrase.
 Barrichello raced in his first Indianapolis 500 on 27 May 2012.
-He led a total of two laps and finished 11th, and in doing so won the 2012 Indianapolis 500 Rookie of the Year title.
-During the rest of the season he took two top six finishes, and finished the year in 12th position in the championship.
+He led a total of two laps and finished eleventh, and in doing so won the 2012 Indianapolis 500 Rookie of the Year title.
+During the rest of the season he took two top six finishes, and finished the year in twelfth position in the championship.